-The Axe Yacht Club sits on a shingle bank at the mouth of the river Axe.
-In earlier times, the river was navigable by boat and ship as far as the village of Axmouth but over time through the work of the tides and manmade land reclamation the river began to silt up.
-The shingle bank began to extend from the west, resulting in the river taking a sharp swing eastwards before exiting through a much reduced mouth as seen today.
+The Axe Yacht Club sits on a shingle bank at the mouth of the River Axe.
+In earlier times, the river was navigable by boat and ship as far as the village of Axmouth.
+Over time, through the work of the tides and man-made land reclamation, the river began to silt up.
+The shingle bank at the river mouth began to extend from the west, resulting in the river taking a sharp swing eastwards before exiting through a much reduced mouth as seen today.

-The next dozen years passed with the small contingent of larger boats making some adventurous voyages across the channel and a seriously competitive dinghy fleet comprising Burnhams, Wildcats and traditional lugger types, one of which – 'Curlew' – later developed into the Axe Yacht Club's own class design.
-During this period the first clubhouse was also constructed – a pre-fabricated building erected by the members themselves – a self-help tradition that continues to this day.
-However, not all members were content and in 1952 a serious disagreement over the direction of the club led to a split, with the majority of dinghy sailors leaving to form the Seaton Sailing Club.
+During this period the first clubhouse was constructed on the beach overlooking Lyme Bay; a pre-fabricated building erected by the members themselves, a self-help tradition that continues to this day.
+However, not all members were content and in 1952 a serious disagreement over the direction of the Club led to a split, with the majority of dinghy sailors leaving to form the Seaton Sailing Club.

 Dinghy sailing at AYC took 10 years to recover, initially with the development of the Axe One Design fleet and then in the 1960s the arrival of lighter planing dinghies Enterprises, Mayflies, Graduates, Fireballs, Mirrors, and National Twelves.
 By 1968 the Scorpion dinghy began to dominate and in the early 1970s the Club fleet numbered approximately 30 Scorpions, with the leading boats also appearing at the top of the fleet in national and area championships.
 The Scorpion, being a two-man boat encouraged greater numbers to sail and brought in new cadets as crew.